Automate

 CI/CD-ready run reports

-at.export.json() emits OpenTelemetry. at.export.html() renders a full report. at.export.pdf() returns bytes ready to upload to S3, GCS, or anywhere else.
+at.export.json() returns the whole run as structured JSON. at.export.html() renders a full report. at.export.pdf() returns bytes ready to upload to S3, GCS, or anywhere else.

 Email summaries via provider APIs

-Call Resend, SendGrid, Mailgun, or Postmark with at.export.html() as the email body — a full HTML run report delivered on every failure or schedule.
+Call Resend, SendGrid, Mailgun, or Postmark with at.export.html() as the email body, delivering a full HTML run report on every failure or schedule.

 Built for Real Work